Visit the Western Balkan

 Day 4.
 Skopje – Prishtine – Skopje (185 km)

 The trip continues to the youngest country in Europe.
 Kosovo is an interesting destination with much history to discover.
 Prishtina is quite new and renovated after the war at the end of the 90s.
 The guided tour strolls across Mother Theresa Cathedral, the National Library, the Newborn Monument, and Skanderbeg Square.
 Later we transfer to Kosovo Polje, the area where the famous war between the Ottoman Empire and the Serbian Empire took place in the 14th century.
 In the afternoon we return to Skopje.

 Day 5.
 Skopje – Belgrade (435 km)

 Today we take a long drive to the capital of Serbia.
 The highway that connects these two ex-Yugoslavian capitals stretches through beautiful countryside landscapes.
 In the afternoon we rest after a long trip.
-Optional to go in Zemun area to enjoy a drink by the many cafes facing Danube river.
+Optional to go to the Zemun area to enjoy a drink by the many cafes facing the Danube River.
 Accommodation in Belgrade.

 Day 6.
 Belgrade

 This day is dedicated to discovering all the great attractions of the city.
 You will take a city tour with a local guide to learn more about the “Gate of the Balkans”.
 Belgrade is situated on the banks of two rivers Sava and Danube, which gives the city a unique identity.
 We will visit the famous Kalemegdan fortress and the beautiful park.
 Then we walk through the busy Kneza Mihaila promenade and visit the central square and Prince Mihailo monument.
 Saint Sava Temple is one of the largest Orthodox churches in the world with great frescos.
 In the afternoon we can hang out by the urban streets of Skadarlija.